sawebb19/241git/Glossary.md

 	- Sends to Hold Space when completed

 - Hold Space
+	- Buffer for lines that are done being edited
+	- Lines can be moved to and from

 - ADDRESS ~ Specify particular address to change.
 Not necessary.

-- COMMAND ~ What to change
+- COMMAND ~ What to do
 	- g/G ~ Copy/Append to pattern space from hold space
 	- h/H ~ Copy/Append to hold space from pattern space
+	- p ~ Print
+	- d ~ Delete
+	- s ~ Swap
+	- ; ~ Can separate each command with semicolon

 - OPTIONS ~ Change how things are changed
-	- tba
+	- g ~ Use command on all matches on each line, not the first

 **mkfs** - Make File System.
 Formats partitions.
 `